voclosporin

 Drug-Drug

-- Moderate CYP3A4 inhibitors, including diltiazem, fluconazole, and verapamil may ↑ levels and risk of toxicity; ↓ voclosporin dosage.
+- Moderate CYP3A4 inhibitors, including diltiazem, fluconazole, and verapamil, may ↑ levels and risk of toxicity; ↓ voclosporin dose.

 - Strong CYP3A4 inducers, including rifampin, or moderate CYP3A4 inducers, including efavirenz, may ↓ levels and effectiveness; avoid concurrent use.